OpenLineage/OpenLineage/dev/README.md

 #### Requirements

-Install dependencies with `pip install -r requirements.txt`.
+Install the required dependencies (e.g., `pip install -r requirements.txt`).

 The script also requires that the following environment variables be set: